debian-tex/tex-gyre/doc/fonts/tex-gyre-math/README-TeX-Gyre-Pagella-Math.txt

 generated with the MetaType1 engine, and the result was converted into the OTF format with all the necessary data structures by a Python script employing the FontForge library.

+Recent changes (ver.
+1.605 --> ver.
+1.632) comprised
+mainly interline settings in OTF tables (HHEA and OS/2) and the correction of the unicode slots assigned to contour integrals (glyphs `clockwise contour integral', u+2232, and `anticlockwise contour integral', u+2233, used to have swapped slots).

+                   *    *    *

 The TeX Gyre Math Project was launched and is supported by TeX USERS GROUPS (CS TUG, DANTE eV, GUST, NTG, TUG India, TUG, UK TUG).